 BU’s program brings together the key elements of producing: writing and management.
 That’s why we created both a producing and writing track and a producing and management track.
 You choose your path.
 Both parallel the entertainment industry and both tracks share some foundational work.

-But as you move through the program, you’ll create your own track.
-The Producing/Writing concentration will support talented writers who want to become award-winning creative forces.
+The Producing/Writing concentration supports talented writers who want to become award-winning creative forces.
 Students take writing courses, certainly, but also study theory and criticism for a better, well-rounded understanding of television.
 You’ll learn from professors who don’t just know TV writing—they’ve written for popular primetime dramas and sitcoms.

 The Producing/Management concentration sets you on the path to become managers and leaders in the entertainment industry.
 You’ll gain an understanding of how television has changed and will continue to change in the future.
 You’ll learn skills essential to surviving—and thriving—in this constantly shifting industry.
 You’ll also have the opportunity to work closely with a faculty of award-winning producers.

 One school.
 Two coasts.

 BU offers you the unique opportunity to study both in Boston, a major East Coast media and cultural center, and Los Angeles, the epicenter of the entertainment industry.
 If you choose Boston for your third semester, you’ll have access to all the resources of BU, a highly ranked major research institution, and a documentary-oriented program.
 In Los Angeles, you’ll be at the very heart of the entertainment business.

 In either location, in your third semester you’ll gain valuable internship experience working alongside established television professionals while finishing your thesis and classes.
 Both programs make a great introduction to the business that frequently leads to a graduate’s first job.